Instant Pot Breakfast Casserole

 Got leftovers?
 Awesome!
 Just place in a Tupperware container and then reheat in the microwave!
 Only takes about 60 seconds per slice!

-You can totally make this vegetarian by leaving the meat out and adding in a lot more veggies of your choice: broccoli, tomatoes, peppers, zucchini, squash – you name it!
-Just make sure there’s plenty and that it fills the springform pan up at least 3/4 of the way before topping with cheese and the egg.
+You can totally make this vegetarian by leaving the meat out and adding in more veggies of your choice: broccoli, tomatoes, peppers, zucchini, squash – you name it!
+Just make sure they fill the springform pan or Corningware casserole dish up at least 3/4 of the way before topping with cheese and the egg.

 - Add 1 tbsp of the butter to the Instant Pot, hit “Sauté” and “Adjust” so it’s on the “More” or “High” setting.
 Once the butter’s melted, add in the onion and allow to cook or about 2-3 minutes until it begins to soften and lightly brown in color